nemisj/tenor.js/README.md

 # tenor.js
-Flow-control library using dependency injection
+Control-flow library using dependency injection

 Imagine, that by defining dependencies between functions you could craete your "perfect" asynchronous flow, without choosing callback style or promises.